Also known as: hand walk push-up, walking push-ups, side-to-side push-ups, lateral hand walk push-ups

 What are the benefits of Clock Push Ups?

-What common mistakes should I avoid with Clock Push Ups?
+What are common mistakes when doing Clock Push Ups?

 How can I progress or regress the Clock Push Up?